 The second I laid eyes on this it captured me.
 I don’t just see Mount Nittany.
 I see a pristine place of beauty.
 Not only the Mountain untouched by man, but pretty much an entirely natural landscape.

 Robert Beese’s Mount Nittany doesn’t just capture a bit of pre-industrial Central Pennsylvania—a bit of the world of a few decades ago.
 I think it captures the ancient spirit of the Mountain.
 It’s the same scene that Evan Pugh would have seen when looking out from campus.
 And it’s the landscape that the Lenni Lenape and countless generations before them would have been a part of.
 To really be carried away by Robert Beese’s Mount Nittany is to let yourself, for a few moments, slip out of time.

 Obviously, I love it.
-If you do too, you can access the high resolution version on Flickr and make your own print.
-(I’ll assume Robert Beese would have wanted to share unless I hear otherwise from his family.)
+If you do too, get the high resolution version and make your own print.
+I’ll assume Robert Beese would have wanted to share unless I hear otherwise from his family.

 Beese died in 2004 at age 86, and my older State College friend was a friend of his.
 Penn State Libraries has a collection of his work, and the text below is from their site.
 After my State College friend gave me his Mount Nittany, I had it framed pretty much right away.